Moist one-bowl banana cake topped with rich cream cheese frosting. Great recipe for using ripe bananas!

 Instructions

-- In the bowl of an electric mixer, cream together butter and sugar.
+- In the bowl of an electric mixer, cream together butter and sugars.

 - Add the mashed banana and vanilla.
 Mix well.